 • Notified 30 days in advance prior to a rent increase or increase on fixed utility bills.

-• Be treated without any form of housing discrimination on the basis of certain protected classes.
+• Be treated without any form of discrimination on the basis of certain protected classes.

 • Be notified 24 hours in advance prior to landlord entry.